Ultimate Guide: Keeping Cilantro Fresh and Vibrant

 Refrigeration with Water

 • Fill a jar or glass with about an inch of water.
-Use a tall jar to accommodate the stems properly.
+A mason jar works perfectly for this.

-• Place the stems in the water.
-Ensure the leaves remain above the water to prevent rot.
+• Stand the cilantro in the water, stems down.
+Keep the leaves above the waterline or they’ll rot.

-• Store in the refrigerator.
-Change the water every few days.
+• Stash it in the fridge and change the water every couple of days.

 Refrigeration with Paper Towels

-• Place the rolled towel inside a plastic bag.
-Leave the bag open, allowing air circulation.
+• Slide the rolled towel into a plastic bag, but leave the bag open so air can circulate.

 Freezing Cilantro